 Floor Area means the total square footage of floor area of a structure measured by using the outside dimensions of the structure at each floor level (including the basement) with a ceiling height of at least 54” (including space within a trailer/container or other similar structure, but excluding temporary on-site storage during construction).
 Note: Floor Area includes gross new Floor Area without credit for pre-existing square footage that has been or is to be demolished or removed.

+Impervious Surfaces means ground surfaces made of asphalt, concrete, or mortar set pavers or directly below a roof, and includes the footprint of all structures and all driveways, parking areas and roads whether paved or not.

 Island Plan: The Martha's Vineyard Island Plan, the regional plan of the Island adopted by the Martha's Vineyard Commission in December 2009, as may be amended from time to time.

 Modification: A change to a previously approved DRI, including a change to any approved plans, use or conditions.